Skip to main content

 We strive to improve this early warning system for mass atrocities by using a variety of publicly available data and forecasting methods.

-The Early Warning Project, a first-of-its-kind public system, is a joint initiative of the Simon-Skjodt Center for the Prevention of Genocide at the United States Holocaust Memorial Museum and the Dickey Center for International Understanding at Dartmouth College.
+The Early Warning Project is a joint initiative of the Simon-Skjodt Center for the Prevention of Genocide at the United States Holocaust Memorial Museum and the Dickey Center for International Understanding at Dartmouth College.

 Photo above: A SPLA-In Opposition soldier walks through the elephant grass in rebel-held Magwi county ofSouth Sudan’s Eastern Equatoria state on August 28, 2017.
 USHMM/Jason Patinkin.